collet/ps5.3-1920/code/README.md

 - print a _valid_ output file on the **standard output**
 - use the [benchmarking](../bench/README.md) to evaluate the quality of your solutions

-You may use the 5 input files located in the `<directory>` directory.
+You may use the 5 input files located in the `input_files` directory at the root of your repository.

 ## Delivery process